 Once securitised though, the security can be sold

-to other banks and investors or used as collateral for other purposes, such as in a repurchase agreement on the 'repo' market.
+to other banks and investors and used as collateral for borrowing additional funds.

 The process by which the debt payments behind the security are made is also tricker,